shunanl/bizzy/README.md

 Deploy
 ------

-After installing all the required package, you could simply run
+After installing all the required package, firt thing to do is add related Shopify credentials to settings.py, then you could simply run
 $ python ./bizzyapp.py
 By default, Flask runs this app on localhost:5000